Excaliose777/Excaliose777/README.md

-Hi 👋 My name is Alamin Abubakar and I'm a Frontend Developer with focus on design and functionality; while also paying attention to accessibility accross all devices.
+Hi there, My name is Alamin Abubakar and I'm a Frontend Developer with focus on design and functionality; while also paying attention to accessibility accross all devices.
 Looking to learn and improve on already set skills
 I have also have great interest in Blockchain Technology.
 I've been curious about the Blockchain Ecosystem for a long while now and decided to dip my toes in and it has been an interesting journey.
 Looking forward to opportunities to learn and connect.